Skip to main content

 Multiplication tells how many objects are in several equal groups.
 If there are 4 bags with 3 marbles in each bag, the total can be written as 4 x 3.

 The first factor tells how many groups there are.
 The second factor tells how many are in each group.
+Students should say a multiplication fact as a sentence, such as "4 groups of 3," so the numbers keep their meaning.

 Example 4 x 3 means 4 groups of 3.